From-Scratch-Projects/MNIST_with_Adam/README.md

 ##### Also Note that:

-This notebook encompasses a range of additional techniques that complement the utilization of Adam Optimizer and Mini-Batch Gradient Descent techniques, to enhance the performance of our model.
+The Updated notebook encompasses a range of additional techniques that complement the utilization of Adam Optimizer and Mini-Batch Gradient Descent techniques, to enhance the performance of our model.
 These techniques include:

 1. Evaluation of a Deep Neural Network (DNN) with an input layer, two hidden layers (instead of one), and an output layer.
 2. Implementation of L2 Regularization.